hejsaga/u-photo/README.md

 ### Goal and requirements

 The main goal of the application was to build a responsive image review library.
-The core functionalities were is facilitate an app where users can create albums, upload images and send review links to unregistered users.
+The core functionalities is facilitating an app where users can create albums, upload images and send review links to unregistered users.

 ### Technologies